symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

         :end-before: /* end block 02 */

 3. Before sending an aggregate transaction to the network, Bob has to lock 10 |networkcurrency|.
-Define a new :ref:`HashLockTransaction <hash-lock-transaction>` and sign it with Bob's account, locking the amount of |networkcurrency| required to announce the aggregate transaction.
+Define a new :ref:`hashlocktransaction` and sign it with Bob's account, locking the amount of |networkcurrency| required to announce the aggregate transaction.

 .. example-code::